 Mexico City's Southern Neighbourhoods

-Following lunch in San Angel, continue to the historic neighbourhood of Coyoacán, its buildings protected by their historic status and perfectly bordered by picturesque tree-lined streets.
+Following lunch in San Angel, continue to the historic neighborhood of Coyoacán, its buildings protected by their historic status and perfectly bordered by picturesque tree-lined streets.
 Visit the church and admire the range of architectural styles which can be seen throughout, with Arab influences presiding.

 From here, the house of renowned Mexican artists Frida Kahlo and Diego Rivera provides a memorable final stop.
-The famous blue house is a treasure trove of Frida's lifetime of work and poignant artefacts from her tragic life are a reminder of the painter's suffering.
+The famous blue house is a treasure trove of Frida's lifetime of work and poignant artifacts from her tragic life are a reminder of the painter's suffering.
 Observing her art and the house in which she lived and died provides the most fascinating insight to Frida's story and her tempestuous relationship with muralist Diego Rivera.